onurinanc/noir-bn254/README.md

 ### Features
 - fn pair(Q: G2Point, P: Point) -> Fp12

 It's the pairing function.
-Q is an element of G2
-P is an element of G1
+Q is an element of G2, and P is an element of G1.

-`pair` calculates the pairing in Fp12
+- The `pair` calculates the pairing in Fp12

 - `Point` is a point on the G1 curve
 - `G2Point` is a point on the G2 curve